kubernetes/website/docs/concepts/workloads/pods/disruptions.md

 [multi-zone cluster](/docs/admin/multiple-zones).)

 The frequency of voluntary disruptions varies.
 On a basic Kubernetes cluster, there are no voluntary disruptions at all.
-However, your cluster admnistrator or hosting provider may run some additional services which cause voluntary disruptions.
+However, your cluster administrator or hosting provider may run some additional services which cause voluntary disruptions.
 For example, rolling out node software updates can cause voluntary updates.
 Also, some implementations of cluster (node) autoscaling may cause voluntary disruptions to defragment and compact nodes.
-You cluster adminstrator or hosting provider should have documented what level of voluntary disruptions, if any, to expect.
+You cluster administrator or hosting provider should have documented what level of voluntary disruptions, if any, to expect.

 Kubernetes offers features to help run highly available applications at the same